 Share House Accommodation

-Trams, trains, and buses are favored transport choices in Melbourne, and rightly so with easy access to Melbourne’s CBD and the top tourist spots.
+Trams, trains, and buses are favoured transport choices in Melbourne, and rightly so with easy access to Melbourne’s CBD and the top tourist spots.

-Victoria offers International Students an iUSEpass that gives you a 50% discount on the annual price of Myki(reloadable smart card).
-On average, the travelling cost is around AU$159 per month.
+Victoria offers International Students an iUSEpass that gives them a 50% discount on the annual price of Myki(reloadable smart card).
+On average, the travelling cost is around AU$ 159 per month.
 Depending on which accommodation option you settle on will influence your need for an iUSEpass.

 If you are looking at student accommodation you need to take care of your meals.
 You can either order your meals from UberEats and MenuLog or can also prepare meals at home.
 However, buying groceries and meal prepping at home is the most cost-efficient and healthy eating practice.
 If you prefer to go out and eat in a restaurant, it will cost you a significant amount more, as the average prices of meals in Melbourne are AU$1,200 per month.

-Overseas student health cover is essential for your student visa when coming to Australia.
+Overseas student health coverage is essential for your student visa when coming to Australia.
 It covers all your doctors’ appointments, hospital costs, emergency ambulance, and prescriptions

 Entertainment is another expense in the cost of living in Melbourne.
 Starting from going to the gym, movie nights, beach trips, live events, concerts, and much more.
 A student can expect to pay AU$66 per month for different entertainment activities.